Effective Number Theory: Counting the Identities of a Quantum State: Motivation and Overview

-Thus, there is one to one correspondence between ENFs and functions of single variable specified by Theorem 1.\footnote{Note that it suffices to require continuity at $\w=0$ since concavity guarantees it elsewhere.} Such $\cf$ associated with given $\efN$ will be referred to as its {\em counting function}.
+Thus, there is one-to-one correspondence between ENFs and functions of the single variable specified by Theorem~1.\footnote{Note that it suffices to require continuity at $\w=0$ since concavity guarantees it elsewhere.} Such $\cf$ associated with the given $\efN$ will be referred to as its {\em counting function}.

-The necessity of additively separable form \eqref{eq:095} for ENFs is interesting conceptually.
+The necessity of the additively separable form \eqref{eq:095} for ENFs is interesting conceptually.
 Indeed, it is common and familiar to represent the ordinary total (natural number) by a sequential process of adding a unit amount for each object in the collection.
 According to Theorem~1, this applies to every consistent extension to the effective total (effective number), albeit with objects contributing weight-dependent amounts specified by the counting function.
 It thus turns out that the construction of ENFs generalizes the process of ordinary counting to the process of {\em effective counting}.